Dmongue1/CMSC-471-Project-1/README.md

 ```
 playGame(algoW=4, skillW=2, algoB=4, skillB=2)
 // algo=
+// 0 - randomly chooses and evaluation strategy from the numbered ones below to use for the entire game
 // 1 - Best move, n moves ahead, minimax with alpha beta pruning (Faster)
-// other - random move
+// other - random move (else case)
 // skillW and skillB are how many moves ahead to look
 ```